SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 only the method/union, structural reason, and safe field path.
 Tests and evidence use synthetic paths and values.

-Closure requires all 68 registry identities Complete, every root/response and union alternative exercised, public headers installed and self-contained, direct reverse-response and five-way concurrent socket evidence, no experimental leakage, no frontend/backend semantic expansion, package and consumer checks, API/ABI evidence, secret and test-integrity guards, and the four residual Partial identities `initialize`, `initialized`, `error`, and `item/tool/requestUserInput`.
+The B5 implementation checkpoint proves all 68 registry identities Complete, every root/response and union alternative fixture-covered, and the exact final global metrics above.
+Final closure additionally requires public headers installed and self-contained, direct reverse-response and five-way concurrent socket evidence, no experimental leakage, no frontend/backend semantic expansion, package and consumer checks, API/ABI evidence, secret and test-integrity guards, and the same four residual Partial identities.